cata07/Getting-and-Cleaning-Data/README.md

 9. "Gyro" --> "g."
 10. "Mag" --> "M."
 11. "Freq" --> "F"
-But here I keep the original notations - its are short and suggestive.
-Its will be explained in the code book.
+But here I keep the original notations - they are short and suggestive.
+They will be explained in the code book.

-#### 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+#### 5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
 We will create a group by (subject, activity) then apply mean function.

 ## The code